amorscher/nx-remote-cache/README.md

 # nx-remote-cache
 An nx remote cache implementation using redis.
-This pacakge is inspired by [nx-remotecache-redis](https://www.npmjs.com/package/nx-remotecache-redis) so many thanks 👍👌🎉 to [SQLExceptionPhil](https://github.com/SQLExceptionPhil).
+This package is inspired by [nx-remotecache-redis](https://www.npmjs.com/package/nx-remotecache-redis).
+Therefore big thanks 👍👌🎉 to [SQLExceptionPhil](https://github.com/SQLExceptionPhil).
 Many ideas are taken from there!
 This package uses the new [openapi-spec](https://nx.dev/recipes/running-tasks/self-hosted-caching#open-api-specification) for custom remote cache implementations.
 It integrates with nx 21 versions.
 See [Self Host Cache](https://nx.dev/recipes/running-tasks/self-hosted-caching#open-api-specification) for details.

 You can use the cache by installing an npm package to your nx workspace.
 The package will offer you a possiblity to start a server locally which interacts with a remote redis db instance specified through an env variable.